mozilla/mozjpeg/README-turbo.txt

 2009, including improved support for Mac OS X, 64-bit support, support for 32-bit and big-endian pixel formats (RGBX, XBGR, etc.), accelerated Huffman encoding/decoding, and various bug fixes.
-The goal was to produce a fully open-source codec that could replace the partially closed-source TurboJPEG/IPP codec used by VirtualGL and TurboVNC.  libjpeg-turbo generally achieves 80-120% of the performance of TurboJPEG/IPP.
-It is faster in some areas but slower in others.
+The goal was to produce a fully open-source codec whose performance rivaled that of popular closed-source codecs available at the time.

 In early 2010, libjpeg-turbo spun off into its own independent project, with the goal of making high-speed JPEG compression/decompression technology